Another Country (novel): Plot summary

 The book uses a third-person narrator who is nevertheless closely aware of the characters' emotions.

 The first fifth of Another Country tells of the downfall of jazz drummer Rufus Scott.
 He begins a relationship with Leona, a white woman from the South, and introduces her to his social circle, including his closest friend, struggling novelist Vivaldo, his more successful mentor Richard, and Richard's wife, Cass.
 Initially, the relationship is frivolous, but it turns more serious as they continue to live together.
 Rufus becomes habitually physically abusive of Leona, and she is admitted to a mental hospital in the South.
 Depressed, Rufus returns to Harlem and commits suicide, jumping off the George Washington Bridge.

-The rest of the book explores relationships between Rufus' friends, family, and acquaintances in the wake of his death.
+The rest of the book explores relationships between Rufus's friends, family, and acquaintances in the wake of his death.
 Rufus's friends cannot understand the suicide, and experience some guilt over his death.
 Afterwards, they become closer.
 Vivaldo begins a relationship with Rufus's sister Ida, which is strained by racial tension and Ida's bitterness after her brother's death.

-Eric, an actor and Rufus' first male lover, returns to New York after years living in France, where he met his longtime lover Yves.
+Eric, an actor and Rufus's first male lover, returns to New York after years living in France, where he met his longtime lover Yves.
 Eric returns to the novel's social circle but is calmer and more composed than most of the group.
 Everyone's relationships become strained in the course of the novel.
 Ida starts having an affair with Ellis, an advertising executive who promises to help with her career as a singer.
 Cass, who has become lonely due to Richard's writing career, has an affair with Eric after he arrives in New York.
 At the novel's climax, Cass tells Richard about her affair with Eric, who in turn has a sexual encounter with Vivaldo, who himself learns about Ida's relationship with Ellis.